sauloperez/dotfiles/README.md

 ```

 from Window's command prompt as admin, as detailed in https://itsfoss.com/no-grub-windows-linux/.
 Then reading [BCD System Store Settings for UEFI](BCD System Store Settings for UEFI) from Microsoft's Hardware Dev Center made me understand we basically told the Windows Boot Manager that it should boot grub's EFI application instead.

+### Pipewire

+Sorry, I don't remember all the things I did to make Pipewire work with Wireplumber but https://pipewire-debian.github.io/pipewire-debian/ seems to be the best reference, togheter with https://wiki.archlinux.org/title/PipeWire, to understand and troubleshoot this.